Crataco/ai-guide/guide/models.md

 The following are the models this guide recommends, and the amount of RAM recommended for your computer to run them.
 If you do not have enough system RAM, but some VRAM to spare, you can "offload" the model's "layers," splitting the model between your system RAM and video memory.

-One important thing to keep in mind is that most models work best when you follow a generation format.
-These are often called "instruct presets" or "prompt templates".
+There are two things to keep in mind:
+- Most models work best when you follow a generation format.
+These are often called "instruct presets" or "prompt templates" and make it clear to the model when the user talks and when the AI talks.
 If you do not know which one to use, most models on this list will use the de-facto standard "Alpaca" preset unless specified otherwise.
+- Settings influence the responses your models give you.
+This guide has a simple explanation [on the next page](settings.md).
+A more technical explanation [can be found on Reddit](https://old.reddit.com/r/LocalLLaMA/comments/17vonjo/your_settings_are_probably_hurting_your_model_why/).

 * * *